The Hundred Schools: Rebellion and Responsibility in Early China

 This course satisfies the History of Philosophy distribution requirement for the Philosophy Major.

-This course satisfies the Pre-1800 Core Requirement.
+This course satisfies the Pre-1800 and Regional Focus Core Requirements.